ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 3. Open the first log record by clicking on the double arrow icon under `Actions`
 4. Click on the `Attributes` tab

-You note that the `log.file.path` attribute is empty, in this case indicating this log line was delivered via OTLP without having been written to a log file.
+You note that the `log.file.path` attribute is empty, indicating this log line was delivered via OTLP without having been written to a log file.

 # Checking the Source